ImagingModel.tioga

 Each application using the imaging model may invoke a collection of imaging operators through the application interface.
 These operators define mappings, clipping regions, shapes, colors, masks and image sources, and cause shapes to be displayed.
 Because of the many differences in languages and operating systems, only an indication of the framework of operators is given here.
 Additions are needed to fill in the details for a specific programming environment.

-The state information associated with an application is called the display context.
+display context.
 As an application uses the display, the imaging operators use and modify the information in the display context.
 This information includes:

 1. An interface to a device.